Most of us will be affected by worry at some point in our lives, which means that most of us have been on the receiving end of “don’t worry about it”.

 If you do find that worries are getting in the way of your ability to do what you want to and need to do, and you can’t seem to find a solution, then it could help to talk to a mental health professional.

-If you would like to , please contact us to find out more.
+If you would like to learn more, please contact us.

 If you are interested in scheduling a session with Dr. Hannah Sugarman or have further queries, please contact us today.